OneSignalDevelopers/unsubscribe-page-sample/README.md

 Both examples are designed to be easily integrated into your existing projects and come with detailed explanations and code snippets to get you up and running quickly.

+## Usage

+1. Clone this repo, `git clone https://github.com/onesignaldevelopers/email-unsubscribe-page-sample)
+2. Navigate to the repo, `cd ~/path-of-repo`
+3. Start a simple server, `npx http-server .`
+4. Navigate to one of the two demoss.

 ## Custom Unsubscribe Form Demo

 The [Unsubscribe Form demo](./unsubscribe-form.html) showcases implementing a custom email unsubscribe feature using OneSignal's API.
 The HTML and JavaScript code below demonstrates the essential components: